wpexpertsio/password-protected/readme.txt

 Just add a "password-protected=logout" query to your URL. eg. http://www.example.com/?password-protected=logout

+= How can I redirect to a different domain name when logging out? = If passing a redirect URL using 'redirect_to' when logging out you need you may need to use the [allowed domain names](https://codex.wordpress.org/Plugin_API/Filter_Reference/allowed_redirect_hosts) filter to allow redirecting to an external domain.

 = Where can I report bugs and issues? =
 Please log issues and bugs on the plugin's [GitHub page](https://github.com/benhuson/password-protected/issues).
 You can also submit suggested enhancements if you like.